(406) 586-1926

 (a) The accused operated his vehicle in a negligent manner; and

-(b) The accused’s negligent driving caused bodily injury to another person or persons.
+(b) The accused’s negligent driving caused bodily injury or substantial bodily injury to another person or persons.

 What are the Potential Penalties for Negligent Vehicular Assault?